Access to Individual Kubernetes Namespaces via AWS SSO (Early Rollout)

 - For IRSA role assumption from your laptop: helm/idp-advanced ≥ 2.4.1 in your deployment

-You should substitute “idp-dev” with your specific namespaces before the exaples work.
 Looking at your apps-“team” repository you will find the scripts and examples for your specifix namespaces.
-The README.md in each namespace is updated at all times.
+The README.md in each namespace is updated at all times and contain cluster-specific information (DNS domains, links, etc.).
+The READMEs are located in your apps-“team” repository at apps-"team"/apps/"team"-"env" (for example, for idp-dev it would be apps-idp/apps/idp-dev).

 RBAC baseline and production notes (aligned with platform docs)